hegdepavankumar/counter-app-using-javascript/README.md

 Let us begin with the HTML code.
 Copy the code below and paste it into your HTML file.
 The HTML file consists of a div with a class name container.
 Inside the container, we have an h1 element with id num.

-Following the h1 element, we have a div with class name btns.
+Following the h1 element, we have a div with the class name btns.
 This div consists of three buttons.
 Each of these divs has an icon inside of it.
 I have used font awesome icons for this project.
 You can use any other icon or even some text.

-The class name assigned to these buttons is dec, reset and inc.
+The class name assigned to these buttons is dec, reset, and inc.

 # CSS:

 Now let us style this counter using CSS.
 Copy the code provided below and paste it into your style.css file.

 We begin by discarding unwanted paddings and margins from all the elements.
 Following this, we set the height of the body to 100vh and display it to the grid.
-By setting display to the grid we can use place items to centre the container.
+By setting display to the grid we can use place items to center the container.

 We set dimensions for containers and use the after pseudo-element to create a box.
 This creates a sleek UI for the counter.
 We add box-shadow to the container to make it stand out even more.

-Next, we centre the h1 element.
+Next, we center the h1 element.
 After this, we use a flex layout to space around the buttons.
 You can customize these buttons however you would like to.

 # Javascript:

-Now let us add functionality to this counter using javascript.
+Now let us add functionality to this counter using JavaScript.
 We select the num element and assign it to a variable.
 Next, we create a variable called value and set its value to zero.
 Following this, we also select all three buttons using the querySelector.
 We add a click event listener to each of these buttons.

 The function for btnInc increases the value by one.
 It then changes the text content of the numContiner to this new value.
 Next, btnDec does a similar thing but instead of adding one, it subtracts one from the value.
 Lastly, the function attached to the event listener of btnReset sets the value back to zero.
 Your counter is now ready.